MohamedElwarraky/Students/README.md

 # Students
 Students App

-This app store data of student into database. you can store, update, and delete data.
+This app store data of student into database.\n you can store, update, and delete data.\n
 Search about student with his ID.